 Senior Vice President, President and CEO, GM Financial

-Berce has held these positions at GM Financial since October 2010, when General Motors purchased the company.
+Berce has held these positions at GM Financial since October 2010, when GM purchased the company.
 Previously, he served as vice chairman, president, treasurer, CEO, and CFO of AmeriCredit Corp.
-Before that, Berce was an auditor with Coopers & Lybrand for nearly 16 years and was a partner with the firm.
+Before that, Berce was an auditor with Coopers & Lybrand for nearly 16 years, and was a partner with the firm.
 Prior to joining AmeriCredit, Berce was an auditor with Coopers & Lybrand for 14 years and was a partner with the firm.
-He is a CPA and a graduate of Regis University in Denver.
+He’s a certified public accountant and is a graduate of Regis University in Denver.

 Kimberly (Kim) J. Brycz

 Senior Vice President, Global Human Resources

 Brycz leads an HR team and systems that build enterprise-wide employee engagement, develop talent, and support strategic planning at all levels.
 Previously, she served as executive director, global product purchasing, where she oversaw GM’s $80B annual global product spending as well as customer care and aftersales purchasing.
 Brycz was instrumental in transforming supplier relationships by providing strategic solutions to future sourcing and supplier engagement.

 Bucholz, who came to General Motors Co. from Proctor and Gamble, is responsible for the company’s overall global communications strategy, including products and brands, corporate, social media, executive support, and internal communications.
 He also oversees General Motors’ corporate giving activities.
 Bucholz is a member of the senior leadership team and is a senior adviser to CEO Mary Barra.
 He holds a law degree from Drexel University and a bachelor’s degree in journalism and public relations from Temple University.

 Stephen K. Carlisle